Ultimate Guide to Shin Splint Relief and Prevention

 The shock and vibration of running is a key contributor to shin splints.
-Compression sleeves help in both area by applying graduated compression to the lower leg.
-The lighter compression is in the ankle and it gradually decreases as you go up the leg.
+Compression sleeves help in both areas by applying graduated compression to the lower leg.
+The lighter compression is in the ankle, and it gradually decreases as you go up the leg.

 Compression sleeves don’t only bring shin splint relief when you’re exercising.
 Working professionals who spend a lot of time on their feet can also greatly benefit.

 The best compression sleeves to provide you with relief from shin splints is the Emerge Calf Support Sleeve.
 This premium quality sleeve makes use of 70 Denier Invista LYCRA® and Medical circular 360 degree knit construction to provide the most durable, comfortable sleeve we have ever come across.